tabassum221b/Netflix-Analysis/README.md

 - **Gilmore Girls** stands out as the most loved show, watched consistently across multiple profiles.
 - It was mentioned by family members as a relaxing, feel-good show.

-_Bar chart showing favorite shows by user | Bar chart showing binge-watched shows by users._
+_Bar chart showing favorite shows by user_
 ![Favourite Shows](visualization/top_5_favourite_shows_for_each_user.png)